Dan Mori

-Dan Mori (דן מורי, was born as Dean (Din) Mori, דין מורי; on 8 November 1988) is an Israeli footballer who plays as a centre-back.
+Dan Mori (דן מורי, was born as Dean (Din) Mori, דין מורי; on 8 November 1988) is an Israeli former footballer who played as a centre-back.

 Club career

 Bnei Yehuda Tel Aviv

 Mori began his football career, playing for Bnei Yehuda Tel Aviv and joined the club since he was thirteen.
 Mori was then promoted to the first team squad in 2008.
 In the 2008–09 season, Mori scored his first European goal, in the first leg of second round of the Europa League, as Bnei Yehuda Tel Aviv wins 4–0 against Dinaburg.

 In the Israel State Cup, Mori played in the final, as his side lose 3–1 against Hapoel Tel Aviv.
 In his Bnei Yehuda Tel Aviv career, Mori made 123 appearances and scoring four times.

 Vitesse

 In the summer of 2012, Mori joined Dutch Eredivisie club Vitesse Arnhem on a three-year contract, with the fee believed to be €300,000.
 After spending two months on the bench, Mori finally made his debut for the club, and his first start, in a 2–2 draw with Groningen on 27 October 2012.
 However, in his first season, Mori spent most of his time on the bench, without being called to the pitch.
 This continuously happens onwards in the 2013–14 season.
 Mori quoted on his time at Vitesse in an interview: "I do not get the minutes I want to get, I did not go to serve as decor.
 While difficult, do not even go to sea."

 Mori was refused entry to the United Arab Emirates, where Vitesse had arranged a training camp in January 2014, because of his nationality.